Austin and its booming crowds an F1 favorite for drivers - WHIZ News

 AUSTIN, Texas (AP) — Fernando Alonso remembers the quiet times in Austin.

-Back when the two-time Formula 1 champion could jog the city streets without being noticed, move through a hotel lobby with ease, and drive to the Circuit of the Americas for the U.S. Grand Prix without planning for traffic well ahead of time.
+Back when the two-time Formula One champion could jog the city streets without being noticed, move through a hotel lobby with ease and drive to the Circuit of the Americas for the United States Grand Prix without planning for traffic well ahead of time.

-The U.S. Grand Prix has been the foothold for F1 in the U.S. since the first surprise announcement that a $300 million racetrack was being cut through the rocky soil a dozen miles from the state Capitol.
-The series’ explosive growth in America has led to an additional race in Miami that started this season, and another coming in Las Vegas next year.
+The U.S. Grand Prix has been the foothold for F1 in the U.S. since the first surprise announcement that a $300 million track was being cut through the rocky soil and scrub land a dozen miles from the state Capitol.
+The series’ growth in America has led to an additional race in Miami that started this season, and another coming in Las Vegas next year.

 The Texas race has had its share of ups and downs.